mbattey58/cept/README.markdown

 The next append position is simply the object size.
 Note that `\n` are intepreted as two characters.

-After another few additions, if you `stat` the objec it will look like:
+After another few additions, if you `stat` the object it will look like:

 ```shell
 ./s3-rest.py -c config/s3-credentials2.json -b append-bucket -k object-5 -m head